Imagine tracing a tree diagram backwards in time, from the tips all the way back to its root.

 Today, coalescent models and trees are widely used in population genetics and phylogenetics to infer population demographic changes, reconstruct evolutionary histories and study genetic diversity across populations.

-In this post we will keep it simple and focus on coalescent theory for haploid individuals.
+In this post we will keep it simpler and focus on coalescent theory for haploids where each individual carries only one gene copy.

 Bugs in a box